-Let’s take relationship marketing a step further and talk about what it is and why it is important for every small business.
+Let’s take relationship marketing a step further.
+Let’s define what it is and why it is important for every small business.

 Relationship marketing is not a new concept but has increased in importance because of its effectiveness in attracting the attention of your target audience.
-The use of social media has put a spotlight on your business making it vital that you provide value to your clients while demonstrating integrity and trustworthiness.
+The use of social media has put a spotlight on every small business.
+It vital that you provide value to your clients while demonstrating integrity and trustworthiness.
 This ensures you have a loyal, happy customer base and a quality reputation.

 What is Relationship Marketing?

 Relationship marketing is a strategy that focuses on building brand loyalty through customer satisfaction rather than focusing on transactional sales.
 Implementing a relationship marketing strategy requires a plan that:

 - Provides the right information to your audience at the right time

 - Builds credibility, customer commitment and loyalty

 - Makes prospects and customers feel comfortable and connected to you.